Pietro222222/snake_game_but_multiplayer/readme.md

 # Game
-its just a normal snake game, but written in rust
+its just a multiplayer snake game, but written in rust

+# WHY?

+i wrote a snake game, but i thought it was to let my brother play it, so i decided to implement multiplayer

+# why a different repo

+because im too lazy to implement options such as --enable-multiplayer so theyre different binaries

 # Controls